 I listened to slander about a fellow Christian and I believed it.
 Thankfully, I repented when I found out the truth, but I still feel remorse over it when it comes to mind.

-It’s a lesson I learned from failure that I’ll never forget.
+It’s about a lesson I learned from failure that I’ll never forget.

 Rule of thumb: If you read something negative about another person, especially a fellow Christian, take it with a grain of salt.
 Tilt toward not believing it.
 Just as you would want others to do if it were you being smeared (Matthew 7:12).